 Children benefit from an environment which meets their needs.
 They are able to access a variety of resources indoors and are familiar with the lay out of the play area.
 Children are comfortable and have suitable furniture to use when playing.
 The play area is used for most activities; messy play, creating cards or paintings to take home, playing with toys and general free play.
 The living area is available for bigger toys also and the child minder has maximized the space available to the children.
-Although the garden is small children do play outside in good weather with supervision.
+The garden is safe and secure and the children told us they love playing with all the equipment especially sand and water.